Heather Greaux, Executive Director

-Shawnda Bost joined Open Heart Kitchen in December of 2011 as a Site Supervisor before assuming her current role as Volunteer Coordinator.
+Shawnda joined Open Heart Kitchen in November of 2010 as a Site Supervisor before assuming her current role as Volunteer Coordinator.
 Whether you are a guest or a volunteer, Bost has a passion for helping people find their “fit” in the Open Heart Kitchen family.
 Under her leadership, Open Heart Kitchen’s volunteer base has grown to one of the largest volunteer networks in the Tri-Valley.
 Prior to joining Open Heart Kitchen, Bost served more than 15 years in customer service and logistics.

 I’m a single mother blessed with three children.
 I used to live in Chicago for 35 years then moved to California in 2005 to be with my daughter and grandchildren.
 I live in Livermore with my 92 year old mother and I’m taker care of her.
-I have been working for OHK since 2005.
-I enjoy working for OHK, it made me feel the fulfillment of my purpose in my life.
-I love OHK's great mission and staff.
+I have been working for Open Heart Kitchen since 2005.
+I enjoy working for Open Heart Kitchen, it made me feel the fulfillment of my purpose in my life.
+I love Open Heart Kitchen’s great mission and staff.

 I grew up in Chichester, England and left to go traveling in 2012.
 After settling in Melbourne for a couple of years I relocated to Pleasanton in 2016 where I began volunteering and a few months later working for Open Heart Kitchen.
 My previous work experience has been in food management.
 I started working in the fast food industry when I was 16 and by 18 I had started my journey up the management ladder.
 I am so grateful for the opportunity to take my experience into the non profit sector.
 I love exploring new places and getting to know new people from all walks of life.